eezstreet/SWATEliteForce/README.md

 	- Changed the name (TASER C2 Series Stun Gun)
 	- Changed the description
-	- Reduced the range (The C2 series can only fire up to 15 feet) This is good for balance too!
+	- Reduced the range (The C2 series can only fire up to 15 feet)
 	- Like the TASER stun gun, the Cobra stun gun has a chance to incapacitate or kill hostages.
-		The double fire mode doesn't increase the chance of cardiac arrest, but it does increase lethality.
-Use caution.
 	- May now be equipped as a Primary Weapon
 	- In the SWAT 4 + TSS campaign, this weapon must be unlocked.
 * Colt Python: